 Rob came to Mindfulness from a place of Corporate Stress and Burnout.
 He discovered Mindfulness through the MBSR 8 week course and never looked back.
 He found the impact of a daily Mindfulness practice greatly reduced his reactivity to stress and found his default level of happiness increasing.

 Rob has an open, down to earth and enthusiastic way of teaching Mindfulness and wishes to help people reduce stress and deal with the daily pressures that we all face in this busy life by incorporating Compassion, Kindness and Mindfulness into their lives.

-Currently working at Google, Rob runs daily Mindfulness sessions throughout the organisaton.
+Currently working at Google, Rob runs regular Mindfulness sessions for individuals and teams and teaches Search Inside Yourself throughout the organisation.
 His experience and qualifications include:

-- Search Inside Yourself teacher training.
-This incorporates many different factors including Mindfulness, Self Awareness, Self Regulation, Emotional Intelligence, Motivation, Compassion and Leadership.
+- Search Inside Yourself Teacher.
+This 2.5 day course incorporates many different factors including Mindfulness, Self Awareness, Self Regulation, Emotional Intelligence, Motivation, Compassion and Leadership.